Grounds Maintenance

 - outside of the Basingstoke and Deane Borough Council boundary

-Many areas of our land are not mown until the autumn each year, to encourage the biodiversity of the area.
-We also increase our bulb stock every year and this provides a very early nectar source for pollinators.
+Many areas are planted with spring flowering blubs which are not mown until June once the blooms have naturally died back.
+This enable us to increase our bulb stock every year and provides a very early nectar source for pollinators.

 While No Mow May gives a snapshot of flowering for nectar-using insects, there are limited long term benefits for biodiversity if the area is mown immediately afterwards.